SimoneDutto/SimoneDutto.github.io/_posts/2024-03-09-binary-duel.md

 No.

 ### What if someone decides to DoS your application?
 Well, the attack will work.
-See the article of the frontend guy who "friendly fired" my backend.
-[Article](https://medium.com/@ifrimvale/binary-duel-front-end-in-2-weeks-with-svelte-and-dasyui-48230a633eb4)
+See the [article](https://medium.com/@ifrimvale/binary-duel-front-end-in-2-weeks-with-svelte-and-dasyui-48230a633eb4) of the frontend guy who "friendly fired" my backend.

 ## Numbers for engineers
 The backend is a Golang [Fiber](https://docs.gofiber.io/) backend.